DRIVING TRENDS IN DIGITAL HEALTH

 Artificial Intelligence (AI)

 Many scientists are eager to posture artificial intelligence as the single most promising advance ever made in medicine.
 Considering that computers can readily digest and process virtually infinite amounts of data, it’s justifiable to conclude that machines will diagnose afflictions and prescribe optimal therapies more accurately and efficiently than the greatest minds in medicine.
 While it seems plausible, that vision is far from being realized.
 When IBM applied AI to transform massive data sets into better and more accurate diagnoses, the company quickly ran into trouble.
 Ultimately, Ajay Royyuru, IBM’s vice president of healthcare and life sciences research stated, “Diagnosis is not the place to go…That’s something the experts do pretty well.
 It’s a hard task, and no matter how well you do it with AI, it’s not going to displace the expert practitioner.”2 Following this failed attempt, IBM turned Watson’s computing power toward developing personalized treatments for cancer.
-If deep learning has the capacity to absorb and analyze wide ranging data sets supplied by wearable sensors, blood labs, genomic information, and literature on medical research, surely it will identify important variables, subtleties, and patterns that are indiscernible to the human eye.
+If deep learning has the capacity to absorb and analyze wide-ranging data sets supplied by wearable sensors, blood labs, genomic information, and literature on medical research, surely it will identify important variables, subtleties, and patterns that are indiscernible to the human eye.
 Again, the experiment fell short of expectations, but not because of an inability to scan and process data.
 AI proved incapable of deciphering the ambiguity of medical records and understanding the ‘point’ of published journal articles.2 Although AI can capture and process statistics, it cannot think abstractly to garner insights, at least in its current state.

 This is not intended to suggest that AI has no place in healthcare, nor is it intended to suggest that AI is incapable of achieving its lofty vision sometime in the future.
-It simply hasn’t reached a point where it can logically curate the myriad of inputs and enormous variabilities in data structure to develop meaningful insights.
+It simply hasn’t reached a point where it can logically curate the myriad of inputs and enormous variabilities in a data structure to develop meaningful insights.
 In genomics, where data is highly structured and often binary, AI is already saving lives.
-Medical geneticists now use AI to sequence and interpret genomes at a record setting pace.3 This enables clinicians to identify root causes of rare and serious afflictions quickly.
+Medical geneticists now use AI to sequence and interpret genomes at a record-setting pace.3 This enables clinicians to identify the root causes of rare and serious afflictions quickly.
 In turn, they can swiftly apply the appropriate therapies fast enough to prevent irreparable damage or death.

-At present, AI is not an “Ultra Doctor” that replaces human practitioners, and in fact it never should be.
+At present, AI is not an “Ultra Doctor” that replaces human practitioners, and in fact, it never should be.
 Instead, AI and deep learning algorithms are best used as powerful tools that accelerate critical but mundane tasks that distract clinicians from spending quality one-on-one time with their patients.
-In this combined approach, AI offers the extraordinary power to humanize medicine by restoring the much needed connection between patients and practitioners.1
+In this combined approach, AI offers the extraordinary power to humanize medicine by restoring the much-needed connection between patients and practitioners.1